Who We Are…

 Click the button below to request more information regarding the Statler Center

-To request a current course category and pricing information please inquire here:
+To request a current course catalog and pricing information please inquire here:

 Licensed by the State of New York, New York State Education Department

 Elizabeth Pierce Olmsted, MD Center for the Visually Impaired